mdn/content/files/en-us/web/manifest/index.md

 **Web app manifests** are part of a collection of web technologies that enable [progressive web apps](/en-US/docs/Web/Progressive_web_apps) (PWAs).

-PWAs are web applications, written using web technologies, that can be installed on a device without an app store.
-Unlike browser or home screen bookmarks, installed PWAs can work offline, can use regular [Web APIs](/en-US/docs/Web/API), and can be fully integrated into the operating system they're installed on.
+PWAs are web applications, written using web technologies, that can be installed on a device.
+Installed PWAs can work offline, use regular [Web APIs](/en-US/docs/Web/API), and be fully integrated into the operating system they're installed on.

 A web application manifest, as defined in the [Web Application Manifest](https://w3c.github.io/manifest/) specification, provides information about a web application in a {{Glossary("JSON")}} text file.
 A web application manifest is necessary for the web app to be installed on a device and behave like other OS-native apps.